pivoshenko/poetry-plugin-dotenv/README.md

 ## Usage

-By default plugin will load the `.env` file from the current working directory or "higher directories".
+By default, plugin will load the `.env` file from the current working directory or "higher directories".

 To prevent ``poetry`` from loading the dotenv file, set the ``POETRY_DONT_LOAD_ENV`` environment variable.